jesse-merhi/jmerhi.mov/slides/content/week1.md

 ---

 ## Demo
-> BurpSuite and ProxySwitchy oh my
+> BurpSuite and Proxy Setup

 ---